wawrzynek-eq/arch-kata/ADR/ADR 0003 - Use multiple different prompts for obtaining AI grade.md

 ## Consequences

 By sending multiple prompts to the LLM, we're increasing the cost of the service.
 This increase may either be visible by literally a bigger amount on the invoice, or by reaching the monthly token limit faster.
+We are also increasing the time it takes to gather all the required responses, though with parallel processing, we're doing to be as fast as the slowest component - which is acceptable given the gain of increased certainty.